Welcome to the ASTERIX project

 An estimated 30 million European patients suffer from a rare disease.
 More than 6000 rare diseases are known, many of them chronic, potentially very disabling and typically affecting children.
 Since 2000, more than 850 orphan drug designations have been granted by the European Commission, but less than 100 orphan drugs have reached the market.
 There is a substantial unmet need for drug treatment for rare diseases.
 If this need is to be met, many clinical trials will need to be performed in small populations.

-ASTERIX is a novel EU funded research project focusing on the development of more efficient and effective research designs to study new drugs and treatments for rare diseases.
-The overall aim is to stimulate the search for treatments for these devastating and largely ignored diseases.
+ASTERIX was a novel EU-funded research project focusing on the development of more efficient and effective research designs to study new drugs and treatments for rare diseases.
+The overall aim was to stimulate the search for treatments for these devastating and largely ignored diseases.

-ASTERIX is a novel EU funded research project focusing on the development of more efficient and effective research designs to study new drugs and treatments for rare diseases.
-The overall aim is to achieve more reliable and cost efficient clinical development of treatments for rare diseases and to stimulate the search for treatments for these devastating and largely ignored diseases.
+ASTERIX was a novel EU-funded research project focusing on the development of more efficient and effective research designs to study new drugs and treatments for rare diseases.
+The overall aim was to achieve more reliable and cost-efficient clinical development of treatments for rare diseases and to stimulate the search for treatments for these devastating and largely ignored diseases.

 - Develop design and analysis methods for single trials and series of trials in small populations.